 In the final chapter, you'll leverage foreign keys to connect tables and establish relationships that will greatly benefit your data quality.
 And you'll run ad hoc analyses on your new database.Model 1:N relationships with foreign keys50 xpREFERENCE a table with a FOREIGN KEY100 xpExplore foreign key constraints100 xpJOIN tables linked by a foreign key100 xpModel more complex relationships50 xpAdd foreign keys to the "affiliations" table100 xpPopulate the "professor_id" column100 xpDrop "firstname" and "lastname"100 xpReferential integrity50 xpReferential integrity violations50 xpChange the referential integrity behavior of a key100 xpRoundup50 xpCount affiliations per university100 xpJoin all the tables together100 xp

 In the following tracksData EngineerSQL for Database AdministratorsSQL Server DeveloperSQL Server for Database Administrators

-Timo Grossenbacher is a project lead for automated journalism at Swiss publisher Tamedia.
+Timo Grossenbacher is Head of Newsroom Automation at Swiss publisher Tamedia.
 Prior to that, he used to be a data journalist working with the Swiss Public Broadcast (SRF), where he used scripting and databases for almost every data-driven story he published.
 He also teaches data journalism at the University of Zurich and is the creator of rddj.info – resources for doing data journalism with R. Follow him at grssnbchr on Twitter or visit his personal website.

 What do other learners have to say?